Helen Duncan, Scotland’s Last Witch

 In 1941, she spoke with a deceased sailor from HMS Barham and revealed that the ship had been sunk in the Mediterranean, although the War Office did not officially release this fact until several months later.
 The wartime government had been trying to hush up the loss of 861 British seamen when the German U-boat U331 torpedoed the ship.

-On the night of 19 January 1944, one of Helen’s séances was raided by police, in her then hometown of Portsmouth.
+On the night of 19th January 1944, one of Helen’s séances was raided by police, in her then hometown of Portsmouth where the Royal Navy’s Home Fleet was based.
 Officers attempted to stop the ectoplasm issuing from Helen’s mouth, but failed.
 After some order had been restored, Helen was formally arrested.

-It has been alleged that the real reason for the raid was due to the official paranoia surrounding the forthcoming D-Day Normandy landings and the fear that she may reveal the date and other details.
+It has been alleged that the real reason for the raid was due to the official paranoia surrounding the forthcoming D-Day Normandy landings and the fear that she may reveal the date, location and other details.

 In one of the most sensational episodes in wartime Britain, Duncan was eventually brought to trial at the Old Bailey in London and became the last person to be prosecuted under the Witchcraft Act of 1735, which had not been used for more than a century.
 After a seven-day trial, she was sentenced to nine months in London’s Holloway Prison.
 She was even denied the right to appeal to the House of Lords.